strapi/documentation/docs/developer-docs/latest/plugins/users-permissions.md

 ## Templating emails

 By default this plugin comes with two templates: reset password and email address confirmation.
-More templates will come later.
 The templates use Lodash's `template()` method to populate the variables.

 You can update these templates under **Plugins** > **Roles & Permissions** > **Email Templates** tab in the admin panel.